Lovrom8/RSMods/docs/drop-pedal.md

 **Set the pedal before you enter the tuner.**

 The game reads the expected tuning once, when the tuner comes up, and holds it for the whole song.
-Changing the pedal mid-song moves *only* the audio — the game carries on scoring against what it latched, so what you hear and what you're graded on drift apart.
+Changing the pedal mid-song moves *only* the audio.
+The game carries on scoring against what it latched, so what you hear and what you're graded on drift apart.